KuboYori/names/README.md

 Here is the list of names that I am currently considering to use:

-Valentina
+-Valentina

-Violet
+-Violet

-Sophia / Sofia
+-Sophia / Sofia

-Victoria
+-Victoria